-(A) License Required.
-Except as provided in Subsection 80.19(C)(5)(Homestead Permit), an electrical license is required to perform electrical work.

-(B) License Display.
+- (A) License Required.
+Except as provided in Subsection 80.19(C)(5)(Homestead Permit), an electrical license is required to perform electrical work. - (B) License Display.
 A licensee shall be in possession of the licensee's license at all times when performing electrical work and shall display the license on request of the building official or owner of the premises or property on which the licensee is working, offering to work, or has worked.
 A licensee shall present a picture identification to verify identity.

-(C) Registration.
-To perform electrical contracting in the jurisdiction of the City, an electrical contractor shall register with the City.
-To register as a City electrical contractor, the contractor shall be a licensed electrical contractor in accordance with the requirements of the Texas Department of Licensing and Regulation's Title 8, Occupations Code Chapter 1305, and 16 Texas Administrative Code, Chapter 73.

-- (1) At the time of registration, an electrical contractor shall designate the name of the licensed master electrician of record employed by the contractor; - (2) The master electrician of record shall not have a City electrical contractor's registration for more than one contracting business; - (3) The master electrician of record shall appear in person to register the electrical contracting business; - (4) An electrical contractor may designate a maximum of three agents to obtain electric permits on behalf of the contractor under the contractor's registration; and - (5) Except as otherwise provided in this Subsection, an electrical contractor must employ a licensed master electrician as the master electrician of record at all times. - (6) The electrical contractor is not required to employ a licensed master electrician of record provided the electrical contractor is the licensed master electrician of record.

-(D) Vehicle Display of License.
+- (C) Registration.
+To perform or offer to perform electrical contracting in the jurisdiction of the City, a person must register with the City as an electrical contractor in accordance with the requirements of this subsection. - (1) To register as a City electrical contractor, the contractor shall be a licensed electrical contractor in accordance with the requirements of the Texas Occupations Code, Chapter 1305, and the Texas Administrative Code, Chapter 73. - (2) At the time of registration, an electrical contractor shall designate the name of the licensed master electrician of record employed by the contractor in accordance with the following requirements. - (a) The electrical contractor may designate him or herself as the master electrician of record. - (b) The master electrician of record shall not have a City electrical contractor's registration for more than one contracting business. - (c) The master electrician of record shall appear in person to register the electrical contracting business. - (d) Except as otherwise provided in this Subsection, an electrical contractor must employ a licensed master electrician as the master electrician of record at all times. - (3) An electrical contractor may designate a maximum of three agents to obtain electric permits on behalf of the contractor under the contractor's registration. - (4) An employee of an electrical contractor registered with the City under this section need not be a registered electrical contractor in order to perform electrical work that is associated with an electrical permit issued to the contractor. - (D) Vehicle Display of License.
 City registered electrical contractors shall identify all vehicles used in the performance of electrical work in accordance with the requirements of Section 1305.166 (Display of License) of the State of Texas Title 8, Occupations Code Chapter 1305 and Section 73.51 (Electrical Contractor's Responsibilities) of 16 Texas Administrative Code Chapter 73.
-Information displayed shall be:

-- (1) printed in letters and numbers that are at least two inches high and in a color that contrasts with the color of the background surface, and the numbers shall be preceded by the letters "TECL"; - (2) permanently affixed in conspicuous places on both sides of the vehicle; and - (3) the assigned vehicle numbers are limited to use for one company.
+Information displayed shall be: - (1) printed in letters and numbers that are at least two inches high and in a color that contrasts with the color of the background surface, and the numbers shall be preceded by the letters "TECL"; - (2) permanently affixed in conspicuous places on both sides of the vehicle; and